map-ir/Leaflet.GestureHandling/README.md

 });
 ```

-To pass in options use the property: `gestureHandlingOptions:
+To pass in options use the property: `gestureHandlingOptions`:

 ## options